alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ **NEW: Advanced directional merging with smart horizontal thresholds for headers**
 - ✅ **NEW: Enhanced text spacing preservation during element merging**
 - ✅ **NEW: Configurable horizontal vs vertical merging thresholds**
+- ✅ **NEW: Professional-grade file management system with streaming output**
+- ✅ **NEW: Comprehensive logging system with swift-log integration**
+- ✅ **NEW: Multiple output type support with organized categorization**

 **Current Focus:**
-Phase 3 is **100% COMPLETE** with the `HeaderAndListDetector` class fully implemented.
-The system now provides professional-grade header detection with configurable patterns, smart level calculation, and intelligent merging.
-Phase 4 (File Management & Logging) is ready to start.
+Phase 4 is **100% COMPLETE** with the `MDKitFileManager` class fully implemented.
+The system now provides professional-grade file management with streaming output, multiple output types, and comprehensive logging.
+Phase 5 (LLM Integration) is ready to continue.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested